Why Deploying a Backup Solution Is an Essential Component of Your M365 Infrastructure

-My focus today is on some of the threats companies need to be aware of as they migrate to the public cloud.
-There is a common misconception that once you migrate to the cloud, your data is somehow protected from theft and mishaps.
-In the same vein, companies that have opted for a Microsoft 365 environment automatically assume Microsoft fully backs up their data on their behalf.
-That’s not exactly the case and I will cast light on what you can expect from Microsoft and what you need to do to ensure the integrity of your data within your cloud infrastructure.
+My focus today is on some of the threats companies have to be aware of as they migrate to the public cloud.
+There is a common misconception that once you migrate to the cloud, your data is protected from theft and mishaps.
+Thus, companies that have opted for a Microsoft 365 environment automatically assume that Microsoft fully backs up their data on their behalf.
+That’s not exactly the case.
+Below, I will discuss what you can expect from Microsoft and what you need to do to ensure the integrity of your data in your cloud infrastructure.

 Cloud Vulnerabilities and Data Breaches

 Just because it’s hosted by Microsoft doesn’t mean your data is as secure as you may assume.
 Like any SaaS environment, there are risks associated with it.
 Criminal cyberattacks, ransomware hacks, and personal information leaks are just a few of the security breaches reported in the news on a regular basis.